awsdocs/amazon-eks-user-guide/doc_source/alb-ingress.md

    + Private subnets in your VPC should be tagged accordingly so that Kubernetes knows that it can use them for internal load balancers:
 [\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/eks/latest/userguide/alb-ingress.html)

 1. Create an IAM OIDC provider and associate it with your cluster\.
-If you don't have `eksctl` version 0\.11\.1 or later installed, complete the instructions in [Installing or Upgrading `eksctl`](eksctl.md#installing-eksctl) to install or upgrade it\.
+If you don't have `eksctl` version 0\.14\.0 or later installed, complete the instructions in [Installing or Upgrading `eksctl`](eksctl.md#installing-eksctl) to install or upgrade it\.
 You can check your installed version with `eksctl version`\.

    ```
    eksctl utils associate-iam-oidc-provider \
-       --region us-east-1 \
+       --region region-code \
        --cluster prod \
        --approve
    ```